pascaleandrei/InfoLoc/index.md

 ## COLLECTED INFORMATION

-"InfoLoc" collects information about the device the user or application uses (e.g., operating system, location, application version, etc.) is collected and used for statistical purposes.
-For collecting this information, Firebase Analytics, Firebase Performance and Firebase Crashlytics are used.
+"InfoLoc" collects information about the device the user or application uses (e.g., operating system, application version, location etc.) is collected and used for statistical purposes.
+For collecting this information, there are used Firebase Analytics, Firebase Performance and Firebase Crashlytics.

 You can view the Firebase privacy policy using the following link: